jorisvandenbossche/course-python-data/notebooks/visualization_01_matplotlib.md

 - In the left subplot, make a bar chart of the minimal measured value for each of the station.
 - In the right subplot, make a bar chart of the maximal measured value for each of the station.

 Add a title to the Figure containing 'Minimal and maximal discharge from 2009-01-01 till 2013-01-02'.
-Extract these dates from the data itself instead of hardcoding it.
+Extract these dates from the data itself instead of hardcoding it by using Python f-strings ([_formatted string literals_](https://docs.python.org/3/tutorial/inputoutput.html#formatted-string-literals)).

 <details><summary>Hints</summary>